-At the preschool level of Toddler (ages 3-4) & Pre-K (ages 4-5), lesson plans and materials have been aligned to general curriculum standards to ensure access, participation and progress for all students.
+At the preschool level of Toddler (ages 3-4) and Pre-K (ages 4-5), lesson plans and materials have been aligned to general curriculum standards to ensure access, participation, and progress for all students.
 The content of these lessons can serve as a "stand-alone" curriculum framework, or it may be embedded into other early childhood program structures.
-Additionally, the content is comprehensive to include students with or without disabilities.
-Adaptations and supports are included to guide educators in effective strategies to increase skills and knowledge for students who may have complex needs.
+Additionally, the content is comprehensive to include unique learners.
+Adaptations and supports are included to guide educators in effective strategies to increase skills and knowledge for unique learners.

-The preschool grade band consists of 8 monthly thematic units, to be downloaded with Lesson Plans, including differentiated tasks, and instructional materials.
+The preschool-grade band consists of 8 monthly thematic units to be downloaded with Lesson Plans, including differentiated tasks and instructional materials.
 Each lesson's objectives are addressed as instructional targets in academic content areas of emerging reading, writing, and mathematics.
 The Preschool Learning Profile, in Unique Learning System® GPS, is an observational assessment tool to guide instructional differentiation for diverse learners.
 Monthly Checkpoints provide assessment information on pre- and post-skill areas.
-Supporting instructional guides provide educators with resources to extend learning and address the needs of students with disabilities.
+Supporting instructional guides provide educators with resources to extend learning and address the needs of unique learners.